xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 The error now is represented by the error AST leaf node at the end of "partially parsed" AST element (in this case, `AwkStatement`).

+To someone who knows Prolog the behavior of `pin` will remind cuts (`!`).
+Because it makes the parser to commit to the chosen parse choice once the specified token is reached, by canceling the backtracking for the  rule with pin.

+Also, to me the idea of pins has very clear logical sense.
+Once someone typed `if` (with space after it) it's already clear this will be `statement_if`.
+User simply has no option to type something other than `(condition) actions`, since in all cases this will be a syntax error.
+So it's logical for parser to assume `statement_if` AST element after seeing only the `if` token.